 Reminder

-A credit agreement defines the dates by which the borrower must pay his monthly instalments.
-If an instalment payment is not received by the lender on time or not in the agreed amount, the lender can send the borrower a "reminder".
+A loan agreement defines the dates by which the borrower must pay his monthly instalments.
+If an instalment payment is not received by the lender on time or not in the agreed amount, the lender will usually send the borrower a reminder.

 The costs for the reminder are charged to the borrower and added to the remaining loan amount.

 To avoid a reminder and the associated costs, monthly payments should always be transferred a few days before the due date.
-The easiest way to do this is to set up a standing order that automatically transfers the amount each month.
+To ensure that the payment is not simply forgotten, it makes sense to set up a standing order that automatically transfers the amount each month.